Bismarck model

 The Bismarck model (also referred as "Social Health Insurance Model") is a health care system in which people pay a fee to a fund that in turn pays health care activities, that can be provided by State-owned institutions, other Government body-owned institutions, or a private institution.
 The first Bismarck model was instituted by Otto von Bismarck in 1883 and focused its effort in providing cures to the workers and their family.
-Since the establishment of the first Beveridge Model in 1946, where the focus was into providing healthcare as a human right to everyone with funding through taxation, nearly every Bismarck system became universal and the State started providing insurance or contributions to those unable to pay.
+Since the establishment of the first Beveridge model in 1948, where the focus was into providing healthcare as a human right to everyone with funding through taxation, nearly every Bismarck system became universal and the State started providing insurance or contributions to those unable to pay.

+History

+After the formation of the German Empire in 1871, Chancellor Otto von Bismarck experienced opposition from German Democratic Socialists.
+In response, anti-socialist legislation was passed in 1878, and Bismarck made the decision to incorporate social protection schemes into his budgetary planning.
+Three major pieces of legislation that established state social insurance were the Compulsory Insurance Act of 1883, the Accident Insurance Act of 1884 and an old-age and disability pension system that was enacted in 1889 and began in 1891.

+Implementation

+Unlike single-payer healthcare, the state does not directly insure the population through a single publicly-owned insurance provider.
+Instead, all residents are mandated to enroll in one of several publicly- or privately-managed insurance funds to ensure universal coverage.
+Community rating protects insurance applicants from sale and price discrimination, while risk equalization subsidizes providers that are forced to insure high-risk individuals.
+Governments will also use all-payer rate setting to fix prices at private healthcare providers.

 Examples

-States such as Germany, Austria, Switzerland and Czech Republic have Bismarck healthcare, while States such as South Korea and the Netherlands, while having a basic state insurance, have a much stronger private presence in the healthcare providers and insurances systems.
+States such as Germany, Austria, Switzerland and Czech Republic have Bismarck healthcare, while states such as South Korea and the Netherlands, while having a basic state insurance, have a much stronger private presence in the healthcare providers and insurance systems.

 In Europe, countries like France, Hungary and Slovakia, while theoretically Beveridge system, have some degree of Bismarck politics in their laws.
-Some in Italy argue that the Lombard socio-health system, which prescribe equality between the private and public sector and payment by performance, has some typical characteristic of a Bismarck system.
+Some in Italy argue that the Lombard socio-health system, which prescribes equality between the private and public sector and payment by performance, has some typical characteristic of a Bismarck system.